electricimp/Wiznet_5500/README.md

 ### configureNetworkSettings(*sourceIP[, subnet_mask][, gatewayIP][, mac]*)

 This method takes the network information and sets the data into the relevant registers in the Wiznet chip.

-#### Inputs
+It takes the following parameters:

 | Parameter | Data Type | Required | Default Value | Description |
 | --- | --- | --- | --- | --- |